 After graduating from high school, Reagan enrolled at Eureka College, a liberal arts school oriented along the values of the Disciples of Christ.
 Reagan chose to study economics and sociology, and in his spare time, he was a cheerleader and member of a fraternity.
 He was a popular student yet did not excel in his classes, being mostly known as a jack-of-all-trades with talent in school politics, sports, and theater.
 Besides being the captain of the swim team and member of the football team, he often got involved in campus politics and was elected student president.
 From this position, he initiated a student revolt to fight back against the college president when he tries to impose new rules.

 In 1932, Reagan graduated from Eureka and moved to Iowa, where he took several different jobs, mostly in the sports industry, working as a radio sports announcer for baseball games, among others.
 In 1937, during a journey to California with the Chicago Cubs baseball team, Reagan managed to take a screen test.
 Unexpectedly, the positive feedback got him a seven-year contract with the Warner Brothers studios in Hollywood.

-After he become less involved in acting, Reagan changed direction turning into a motivational speaker for General Electric, where he hosted the General Electric Theater and give daily speeches.
+After he became less involved in acting, Reagan changed direction, turning into a motivational speaker for General Electric, where he hosted the General Electric Theater and gave daily speeches.
 His weekly appearance on television propelled him to become one of the most well-known names in American households.